WELCOME TO THE SPANISH TRAILS DISTRICT!

 The district committee is a group of Scout leaders who join together to support the 120 units in the district.
 The committee is made up of functional district committees that help units in Membership, Fund Raising, Training, Advancement, Camping, and Program Events.
 The District Commissioner and the Order of the Arrow Chapter Adviser are also on the committee as are the Representatives of all 52 district Chartered Organizations.
 The committee coordinates events such as the Pinewood Derby, Leader Training, Camporees, Day Camps and Eagle Scout Boards of Review.

-- Architecture Merit Badge
+- Mining In Society Merit Badge

 - 100th Anniversary Challenge Coin